tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

     approaches perfectly replace this archaic feature.

-- Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate.
+- Usage of OOP which might enhance lower-level imperative code but is complete nonsense for high-level software (most projects) and yes, more boilerplate:
+  - Notice the `new Error` line.

 - As I say below, it still has and needs mixed components (functional/declarative, OO, etc.) so if we could go fully functional (with better languages) why keep writing cheap code like that?